meryemctnky/frontend-mentor-challenges/nft-preview-card-component/README.md

 **1. HTML Structure:** I learned how to create the basic structure of an HTML document, including setting the document type, defining the language, and adding metadata like character encoding and viewport settings.

+**2. Favicon:** I learned how to add a favicon to the webpage, which is a small icon that appears in the browser tab.
+This enhances the branding and recognition of the website.

+**3. External Fonts:** I gained experience in importing and applying external fonts from Google Fonts using the <link> tag in the HTML head, allowing for custom typography in the project.

+**4. Responsive Design:** I learned how to create a responsive design that adapts to various screen sizes and devices, ensuring a consistent and user-friendly experience for users.

-**2. CSS Styling:** I gained experience in applying CSS styles to HTML elements to create an attractive and responsive product card.
+**5. CSS Styling:** I developed skills in applying CSS styles to HTML elements to create an attractive and responsive NFT preview card.
 This includes defining custom CSS variables for consistent color management.

-**3. Use of CSS Variables:** I utilized CSS variables to store and manage color values, making it easier to maintain a consistent color scheme throughout the project.

-**4. CSS Flexbox:** I learned how to use CSS flexbox to create a flexible layout for the card, allowing for dynamic content arrangement and alignment.
+**6. Hover Effects:** I implemented hover effects using CSS to enhance interactivity, such as changing colors and opacity when hovering over the card's image and title.

-**5. Typography:** I utilized custom fonts for headings and adjusted font sizes and styles to enhance the readability and visual appeal of the product card.
+**7. Typography:** I adjusted font sizes, weights, and colors to improve readability and visual appeal, utilizing custom fonts for headings.

-**6. Layout and Spacing:** I employed CSS properties to control the layout of the elements within the card, including spacing, margins, and padding for achieving a visually pleasing design.
+**8. Layout and Spacing:** I applied CSS properties to control the layout of elements within the card, including padding, margins, and spacing, to achieve a visually pleasing design.

-Overall, this project helped me develop skills in HTML structure, CSS styling and the use of external fonts, enabling me to create an appealing and QR code component for the web.
+**9. Card Shadow and Border Radius:** I utilized CSS to add shadow and rounded corners to the card, giving it a three-dimensional appearance and a softer, modern look.
+**10. Interactive Elements:** I added interactive elements to the card, such as clickable titles and avatars, with color changes on hover to provide feedback to users.

 ## Author